4d/docs/docs/Concepts/error-handling.md

 In 4D, all errors can be caught and handled in a specific project method, the **error-handling** (or **error-catching**) method.

+An error-handling method can be set for different execution contexts:

+- for the current process- a local error handler will be only called for errors that occurred in the current process,
+- for the whole application- a global error handler will be called for all errors that occurred in the application execution context,
+- for the components- it will be called in the host for all errors that occurred in the components.

+You can install a global error handler that will serve as fallback and specific local error methods for certain processes.

-This project method is installed for the current process and will be automatically called for any error that occurs in the process, in interpreted or compiled mode.
-To *install* this project method, you just need to call the `ON ERR CALL` command with the project method name as parameter.
+Error handlers are called in interpreted or compiled mode.
+To *install* this project method, you just need to call the [`ON ERR CALL`](https://doc.4d.com/4dv19/help/command/en/page155.html) command with the project method name and scope as parameters.
 For example:

 ```4d
+ON ERR CALL("IO_Errors";ek local) //Installs a local error-handling method
+ON ERR CALL("globalHandler";ek global) //Installs a global error-handling method
-ON ERR CALL("IO_ERRORS") //Installs the error-handling method
+ON ERR CALL("componentHandler";ek errors from components) //Installs an error-handling method for components
 ```

-To stop catching errors and give back hand to 4D, call `ON ERR CALL` with an empty string:
+To stop catching errors in an execution context and give back hand, call `ON ERR CALL` with an empty string:

 ```4d
-ON ERR CALL("") //gives back control to 4D
+ON ERR CALL("";ek local) //gives back control for the local process
 ```

 The  `Method called on error` command allows you to know the name of the method installed by `ON ERR CALL` for the current process.
 It is particularly useful in the context of generic code because it enables you to temporarily change and then restore the error-catching method: